cburgmer/json-path-comparison/comparison/README.md

 ## Explanation

-- ✓, the result of this tool matches the majority of results
+- ✓, the result of this implementation matches the majority of results
 - ✗, the result does not match a majority
-- ?, no clear consensus amongst the tools (the results disagree and/or a lot of implementations error)
+- ?, no clear consensus amongst the implementations (the results disagree and/or a lot of implementations error)
-- e, the tool failed executing the query and probably does not support this type of query
+- e, the implementation failed executing the query and probably does not support this type of query
-- ¹, those tools actually return a scalar as an array of one element.
+- ¹, those implementations actually return a scalar as an array of one element.
 This difference is not included for the sake of this comparison.